 Debra Joyce Bruce (Nov 11, 1956 – Nov 10, 1976) was found murdered one day shy of her birthday in Slocum, Anderson County, Texas.
-She was a housewife and had married James Robbins just five months ago.
+She was a housewife and had married James Robbins just five months ago in June.

 A passerby saw the house on fire and called the fire department.
 Fire fighters found Debra between the bed and the wall of a front bedroom.
 I am not sure if that was the master suite.
 A smoldering mattress on that bed had filled the house with smoke.